raissaccorreia/spring-challenge-pyyne/README.md

 mvn test -Dtest=DictTests
 ```

-The tests are implemented using JUnit 5, and are focused on the service layer instead of controller.
-Because they're unit tests, controller tests are supposed to be integration tests.
+The tests are implemented using JUnit 5, and are towards the service layer instead of controller, because they're unit tests.
+Controller tests are supposed to be integration ones.

 ## 🎈 Usage <a name="usage"></a>

+Controllers use simple return values (strings, see below for details).
+Potential improvement to return more flexible JSON structures.

 To make it more simple I added the Postman JSON export on the root of the project, with the name
 "Hiring-Test-Spring.postman_collection.json"

 ### Stack

-- Add to stack, the following add "hello" to the stack: http://localhost:8080/lifo?word="hello"
+- Add to "hello" stack: http://localhost:8080/lifo?word="hello"

 - Get from stack and also remove it: http://localhost:8080/lifo?word="hello"